Introduction

 Using the shell

-• Typing a command at the prompt will execute it.
+Typing a command at the prompt and pressing Enter will execute that command.

 # missing:$ ··································· bash